 When do you walk away?

 Many times people choose to stay in an unsatisfied relationship because they’re afraid of being alone.
-But staying together out of convenience or comfort is unhealthy and painful.
+But staying together out of convenience or comfort does more harm than good.

 Sometimes you don’t know what to do because your heart and mind want two different things.
 The thought of leaving seems unbearable, but the idea of staying saddens you.
 Still, you have to make a choice sooner than later.